|

 declared void ab initio, the crime of bigamy was not

+committed.
 This argument is not

 impressed with merit.
 Petitioner makes much of the judicial